BCLibraries/burns-exhibits/content/Eleanor Early/large-image-gallery-page.md

 ---
-title: "Large image gallery page"
+title: "From the Arctic to the Congo"
 description: ""

 # Page order (1 is 1st page, etc.)